What Happened to Our Blackness? Wokeness Under Siege in the Age of Pop Culture

-Asking for my friends, the parents of small children, teens, and young adults, when did our collective "wokeness" become skewed in the fallacy of leading social media influencers and their abject disregard for the societal, moral, and behavioral norms or considerations?
+So I ask, for my friends who are parents of small children, teens, and young adults: when did our collective “wokeness” get bent into the false promise of social media stardom—where influencers thrive on spectacle, while showing little regard for the moral, social, or communal norms that once held us accountable?

 Felt in the days when hope unborn had died;